Is Salt An Acid Or A Base

 Are All Salts Neutral?
 The Concept of Salt Hydrolysis

 Given that salts are formed from the neutralization reaction between an acid and a base, it is often assumed that all salts are neutral.
-However, this is not always the case.
+Even so, this is not always the case.
 The pH of a salt solution depends on the strengths of the acid and base that formed the salt.
 Salts can be acidic, basic, or neutral, depending on whether they undergo a process called hydrolysis.

 Hydrolysis is the reaction of a salt with water, which can result in the formation of either acidic or basic solutions.
 This occurs when the ions of the salt react with water molecules, producing either H+ or OH- ions, thereby altering the pH of the solution.